 This healthy chocolate milkshake has a healthier spin with coconut milk and Mejdool dates!
 It’s a wholesome way to enjoy that classic treat.

 - 6 Medjool dates

 - ½ teaspoon vanilla extract

 - Toppings: toasted coconut, chocolate chips, etc

-- The night before (or at least 3 hours before): Pour coconut milk into an ice cube tray to make 16 ice cubes.
+- The night before (or at least 3 hours before): Pour ¾ cup of the coconut milk into an ice cube tray.
 Reserve the remaining coconut milk in the refrigerator.

 - Remove the pits from the dates.
-When the ice cubes are set, place the reserved coconut milk, 2 tablespoons cocoa powder, 6 medjool dates, and 1/2 teaspoon vanilla extract in a blender.
+When the ice cubes are set, place the reserved coconut milk, cocoa powder, dates, and vanilla extract in a blender.
 Blend until smooth.
 Add the coconut milk ice cubes and blend again until smooth.